veit/python-basics-tutorial/docs/libs/binary-extensions.rst

    :lineno-start: 19
    :emphasize-lines: 2

-The setuptools use :download:`dataprep/setup.py` to include non-Python files in a package.
+The :term:`setuptools` use :download:`dataprep/setup.py` to include non-Python files in a package.

 .. literalinclude:: dataprep/setup.py
     :language: python